Switching from Limited Company to Umbrella Company (2026 Guide)

 What is IR35 and how does it affect your decision?

-What is IR35 explains the off-payroll working rules in full.
-In short: if you work like an employee but bill through an intermediary, IR35 requires you to pay tax like an employee.
+Our guide to what IR35 means for contractors explains the off-payroll working legislation in full.
+In short, if you work like an employee but bill through an intermediary, IR35 requires you to pay tax like an employee.

 For private sector contractors, the reform took effect in April 2021.
-A hirer is in scope when two of three criteria apply.
-Over 50 employees, turnover over £10.2m, or balance sheet over £5.1m.
+A hirer is in scope when two of three criteria apply: over 50 employees, turnover over £10.2m, or a balance sheet over £5.1m.

 Hirers in scope must issue an SDS for each contractor.
 They must have a disagreement process if you dispute the determination.
 Inside IR35 means umbrella or a compliant PAYE arrangement.